aws-samples/amazon-aurora-labs-for-mysql/docs/modules/create/index.md

 3. Assigning an IAM role to the DB cluster
 4. Creating a replica auto scaling policy

+This lab requires the following lab modules to be completed first:

+* [Prerequisites](/modules/prerequisites/) (using `lab-no-cluster.yml` template is sufficient)

 ## 1. Creating the DB cluster

 Open the <a href="https://us-west-2.console.aws.amazon.com/rds/home?region=us-west-2" target="_blank">Amazon RDS service console</a>.